-The achievement standards for the revised English Curriculum are provisional and will be validated once the Pre-primary to Year 10 curriculum has been implemented.
+The Achievement standards for the English curriculum are provisional and will be validated once teachers have had time to become familiar with the teaching and assessment of the revised curriculum.

 Pre-primary

 Children actively listen to texts, interact with others and create short spoken texts, including retelling stories.
 They share thoughts and opinions, likes and dislikes, and retell events or key ideas with peers and adults.
 They listen for and use language features, including vocabulary and phrases from learning experiences and texts.
 They listen for and identify rhymes, sound patterns and sounds (phonemes) in words.
 They orally blend and segment phonemes in single-syllable words.
 They transfer information learned across multiple contexts to demonstrate features of speaking and listening; for example, using topic-specific vocabulary during activities and play.